- What Is ADHD?

 Stimulants have the fastest onset of effect, usually within 1 to 2 hours of an effective dose.
-If there is poor response to one stimulant, for instance methylphenidate, another stimulant such as dextroamphetamine may be tried.
+If there is a poor response to one stimulant, for instance, methylphenidate, another stimulant such as dextroamphetamine may be tried.

 Although non-stimulants are less effective than stimulants, they have no potential for abuse.